nospam2000/ch341-baudrate-calculation/README.md

    formulas are correct.
 It also contains the error calculation.
 Baud rates not contained can easily be added to see their error value.
- - [patches](./patches/) : a Linux kernel patch to use the new formula to calculate the baudrate
+ - [patches](./patches/) : a Linux kernel patch to use the new formula to calculate the baudrate and a unit test to compare the result to the original implementation and the implementation from Jonathan Olds' patch.
  - [measurements](./measurements/) : measurements of transmissions with some baud rates.
    The hex constants at the end of the name (e.g. 0x55_0x55) are the data which was transmitted